 Use the +/- RESOLUTION to increase the number of divisions per loop.

 Parts are used to create different loop patterns, which ultimately make up a song.
 There are 6 slots available A through F.

-Create s "song" by dragging a part into the lower timeline.
+Add a part to the overall song by dragging a "part" icon into the lower timeline.

-Bounce means export the song as a WAV file.
+Cool people say "bounce", which means export or save the song to a wav file.
 The bounced WAV file can be used in other programs... it's a standard issue WAV file.

 NOTE: Only the overall song will get bounced, so if you just want to bounce one part, you'll have to drag and drop the part to the main timeline, then click bounce.

 NOTE: The exported file will be looped, meaning that if there are any hits toward the end of the overall song, the remaining portions "outside" of the edge will loop back to the beginning of the sound.
 If you need to have the beginning of the track "clean", place an empty loop at the end of the song.